joemoose/psiops/docs/character.md

 | 31 | **Gladiator**: Describe an honorable, legendary warrior you admire and aspire to emulate.
 Advance if you fought and bested a powerful enemy using that warrior’s combat philosophy.
 | 32 | **Guardian**: Describe a person or concept you wish to keep safe and what you seek to safeguard them from.
 Advance when you prevent something from happening that would have caused them considerable harm or when you take significant steps to ensure that they will be better protected in the future.
 | 33 | **Healer**: Describe your medical philosophy and tell the table the story of your teacher, a renowned and unconventional medicine practitioner.
 Advance if none of your teammates died under your watch.
 | 34 | **Icon**: Describe how you want to go down in history.
-Advance if something you did brought you closer to becoming a legend or ensured a group would always remember your name.
+Advance if something you did brought you closer to becoming a legend or ensured a group would never forget your name.
 | 35 | **Maverick**: Describe when you lost faith in everyone else but yourself.
 Advance if you did something during a mission that no one else did in a way that no one will ever forget.
 | 36 | **Mercenary**: Describe how you ended up working with the rest of these bleeding-heart weirdos on your team.
 Advance if you completed the mission according to its original parameters—no funny business—and made sure to collect your pay.
 | 41 | **Muddler**: Describe a piece of simple, common knowledge that is, in fact, wrong and attempt to describe the infinitely more complex correct answer.
 Advance if you made things more complicated in a significant way or catastrophically obfuscated the truth about something important.